Benefits of Project Management Training

 • Detailed knowledge of scheduling

-• The Procurement process
+• The procurement process

-• Earned Value Management
+• Earned value management

-The survey of past course attendees further revealed that many delegates gained a clearer understanding of PM terminology with which they were already familiar.
+The survey of past course attendees further revealed that many delegates gained a clearer understanding of project management terminology with which they were already familiar.
 The courses reinforced their understanding and ability to use a common language to discuss project management subjects.
 This enabled them to better capture and communicate project requirements and success criteria, and to obtain concise consensus on what would constitute a successful project from the perspective of the stakeholders, project manager and customers.

-But for many, one of the major benefits of the training course was formalising the topics that they already understood; putting these topics in context with real case studies and improving their all-round project management skills.
+But for many, one of the major benefits of the training course was formalising the topics that they already understood, putting these topics in context with real case studies and improving their all-round project management skills.

-In areas such as risk management, breakdown structures, earned value management and costing they learnt how to put the theory they already knew into effective practice and to make the most of the people available on their project teams to deliver successful projects.
+In areas such as risk management, breakdown structures, earned value management and costing, they learnt how to put the theory they already knew into effective practice and to make the most of the people available on their project teams to deliver successful projects.

-• Using a wider range of case studies – although the recurring case study in the study guide “How to Pass the APM PMQ**” remains useful for a consistent approach.
+• Using a wider range of case studies – although the recurring case study in the study guide ‘How to Pass the APM PMQ’ remains useful for a consistent approach.

-• Making available example questions prior to the start of the course.
+• Making example questions available prior to the start of the course.

 Many project managers have gained their experience the hard way; through trial and error.
 However this can cost an organisation dearly in wasted effort, cost, poor customer reputation, stress and failure to deliver the full benefits of a project.
 Professional development and training courses can fast track learning the competencies required to deliver successful projects reliably and avoid the hidden costs associated with learning on the job.